Nash-Healey: Alvis-Healey

 In Britain, Healey sold a model with Hodges' original Nash-Healey bodywork as the Healey Sports Convertible.
-The Nash grille was replaced by a different piece, the power bulge in the hood was deleted, and other minor features such as a scuttle vent, fog lamps, and revised wheel covers, were added.
+A different piece replaced the Nash grille, the power bulge in the hood was deleted, and other minor features, such as a scuttle vent, fog lamps, and revised wheel covers, were added.

-Powering the car was a 3.0 L inline six cylinder engine from the Alvis TB 21 fed by two SU carburettors.
-Built on a G-Type chassis, it is commonly called the Alvis-Healey.
+Powering the car was a 3.0 L inline six-cylinder engine from the Alvis TB 21 fed by two SU carburetors.
+Built on a G-Type chassis; it is commonly called the Alvis-Healey.

 The Alvis-Healey also used the clutch and transmission from Alvis, and replaced the Nash-Healey's torque tube rear drive with a rigid Salisbury axle suspended on coil springs and located by trailing links, with the drive reaching the rear axle via an open Hardy-Spicer driveshaft.

 Approximately twenty-five examples were built.